CNCSMonster/gen-mdbook-summary/README.md

 echo "**/readme.md" > mdbook.ignore
 # generate a summary file
 gms -d src -o src/SUMMARY.md
+# serve the mdbook,and then visit http://localhost:3000
+mdbook serve
 ```

 for more usage, please check the help message: